 Another super important part of redesigning your website is knowing your target audience.

-Suppose you own a clothing business and your website is high on demand for neon-colored apparel.
+Suppose you own clothing business and your website is high on demand for neon-colored apparel.
 Who buys such things?
 Mainly teenagers, right?
 That’s who your target audience will be.

 You may be changing your website design, but it isn’t fixed that you are changing your products as well.
 So more or less, your audience may remain the same.
 Base your new website design by keeping in mind that exact kind of audience and build a persona of an ideal customer if possible.
 It’ll help the design process even more.